Black American Popular Dance: Selected Reading List

 Lindy Hop was is a vernacular jazz dance created by working class Afro-American people in Harlem in the 1930's.
 Lindy Hop, variously known as swing dance or even “the Jitterbug” is danced with a partner to classic big band music, swampy New Orleans jazz, or even Motown.

 I started Lindy Hopping in 2009 in Baltimore.
-I was invited to train with Gaurdian Baltimore which encouraged my anthropological thinking about social dance forms in the 21st century.
-After attending many swing dance events and festivals all over the world, including Stompology, Herrang, ILHC, and more I created Ragtag Empire with Heather Houde in 2017.
-We host parties, teach classes, and share history.
-Today, Ragtag works is a sub-program of Urban Movemenet Arts, as well as independently producing events and parties.
+I was invited to train with Gaurdian Baltimore.
+After attending many swing dance events and festivals all over the world, including Stompology, Herrang, ILHC, and more I created Ragtag Empire with Heather Houde in 2017, hosting parties, teach classes, and sharing history.
+I handed Ragtag Empire off to the next generation in 2023.

 photo credits: Jerry Almonte (color) Tyler Sakil (black and white)